What is GPAC-N?

 How We’re Different

-With changing technology, shifting workforce expectations, and an ageing population, the traditional model of general practice no longer meets the needs of today’s society—or today’s GPs.
 At GPAC-N, we embrace a new way of working that values flexibility, autonomy, and meaningful connection.
 Our mobile, supported model allows GPs to step outside the four walls of a clinic and deliver high-quality care where it’s needed most, without the burden of running a practice alone.
-It’s time to rethink how—and where—we work.
+It’s time to rethink how and where we work.

 Meet the Founders